alexrudnick/dissertation/BURNDOWN.md

   * hack up squoia again.
     * how changed is it? is it very different from before?
+    * decide: resurrect old version of squoia or start with the latest?
+    * deep issue here: does squoia use the same representation of lemmas as our training data? how did we deal with this before? is there a canonical representation for Quechua lemmas?
   * also need a good evaluation plan for es-qu
     * probably just do the same thing we did for es-gn: BLEU scores??
   * write up how we hacked up squoia